Bidens hyperborea: Taxonomic history

 Bidens hyperborea was first described by Edward Lee Greene in 1901 based on specimens that James Melville Macoun had collected at James Bay, originally identified as Bidens cernua.
-In 1915, Meritt Lyndon Fernald and Harold St. John described Bidens colpophila from specimens collected near the mouth of the Kennebec River, noting its similarities to Greene's B. hyperborea but distinguishing it based on characteristics of the achenes.
+In 1915, Merritt Lyndon Fernald and Harold St. John described Bidens colpophila from specimens collected near the mouth of the Kennebec River, noting its similarities to Greene's B. hyperborea but distinguishing it based on characteristics of the fruit.

-A subsequent 1918 review by Fernald concluded that B. hyperborea and B. colpophila were conspecific, but the variability of the species in numerous isolated localities led to the circumscription of a number of varieties, distinguished by the length of the achenes, leaf morphology, and growth habit.
-In 1925, Norman Carter Fassett described two new varieties, var. laurentiana and var. svensonii, separating them based on their leaf morphology and involucral bracts.
+A subsequent 1918 review by Fernald concluded that B. hyperborea and B. colpophila were conspecific, but the variability of the species in numerous isolated localities led to the circumscription of a number of varieties, distinguished by the length of the fruits, leaf morphology, and growth habit.
+In 1925, Norman Carter Fassett described two new varieties, var. laurentiana and var. svensonii, separating them based on their leaf morphology and phyllaries.
 Fassett also described an interspecific hybrid of B. hyperborea and B. cernua.

 Most authorities currently do not recognize the varieties of B. hyperborea and treat it without subspecific divisions.

+Etymology

+The generic name, Bidens, is from the Latin bis (two) and dens (tooth), named after the two-toothed pappus in the type species.
+The specific epithet hyperborea alludes to belonging to the extreme north or being northern, originally from Greek, after the northern land of Hyperborea in Greek mythology.